Djaytan/fallenvaders-minecraft-plugin/doc/install.md

 ## Debug mode

+Debug mode allow you to place breakpoint and browse your code step by step, see variables values in live, etc.

-For debug mode, it's recommended to clone the previously created launch configuration and rename it "test-server (debug)".
+For activate it, first it's recommended to clone the previously created launch configuration and rename it "test-server (debug)".
 Then, add to "Program arguments" this one: `debug`.
 It tells the test-server to run in debug mode.